Hello, and thank you for visiting my website.

 It’s an honor and a privilege to serve you, so please don’t hesitate to get in touch!

 With a passion for politics at a young age, Noel moved to Washington, D.C. to pursue undergraduate and graduate degrees at The George Washington University in Media and Public Affairs and Public Policy and Politics with a focus in Education Policy.
-From there she continued her advocacy in Washington state and as a legislative correspondent for U.S. Senator Maria Cantwell.
-After serving in Senator Cantwell’s D.C. office, Noel went on to consult and advise business and non-profit clients in communication, outreach, strategy, and marketing on issues ranging from education and youth to equal rights and healthcare.
+From there she continued her advocacy in Washington state, serving as a political organizer and as a legislative correspondent for U.S. Senator Maria Cantwell.

-For five years Noel was the Director of Progressive Majority Washington, where her organizing and presentation skills were put to good use as she partnered with groups representing communities of color, youth, women, and the LGBTQ community to increase the number of people from those communities running for office.
+For five years Noel was the Director of Progressive Majority Washington (now Amplify), where she partnered with groups representing communities of color, youth, women, and the LGBTQ community to increase the number of people from those communities running for office.
 She recruited, trained, and advised candidates for political office, from local government all the way to the state legislature.

-Noel grew up in a Battle Ground farmhouse, that is now 100 years old, set on 10 acres of land.
-Today, Greenwood is home and she is proud to serve her local community.
+Noel grew up in Battle Ground in Southwest Washington.
+Today, the Greenwood neighborhood of Seattle is home and she is proud to serve her local community.

 See my video playlist by clicking here.